Vanishing Tribes Photo Tour - full itinerary

 Majuli — Mon Village (5-6 hour drive)

-Upon arrival in Mon Village, we visit the police station for foreigners’ registration and then we check into our tented retreat.
+Upon arrival in Mon Village, we make a brief visit to the police station for the necessary foreigners' registration formalities before checking into our characterful tented retreat, which offers a wonderfully immersive base from which to explore this remarkable corner of Nagaland.

 Mon Village — Hongphoi — Mon Village

-After breakfast, we drive to Hongphoi Village, another Konyak settlement, featuring a traditional morung (community hall) adorned with ancient wood carvings and animal skulls.
-The main attractions of the village are the colourful traditional attire and the beating of log drums in the morung.
+After breakfast, we drive to Hongphoi Village, another fascinating Konyak settlement, featuring a traditional morung (community hall) richly adorned with ancient wood carvings and animal skulls that speak powerfully of the tribe's warrior heritage.
+The main attractions of the village are the elaborately colourful traditional attire worn by its inhabitants and the deeply rhythmic beating of log drums within the morung, creating an immersive cultural experience that is as rewarding to photograph as it is to witness.

 Mon Village — Longwa — Mon Village